unternet-co/web-applets/README.md

 ## What is it?

 Web Applets is an open specification for building software that both humans and AI can understand and use together.
-Instead of forcing AI to operate traditional point-and-click apps built for humans, Web Applets creates a new kind of software designed from the ground up for seamless human-AI collaboration.
+Instead of forcing AI to operate traditional point-and-click apps built for humans, Web Applets creates a new kind of software designed for human-AI collaboration.
+Think of them a bit like artifacts, but they do stuff!

 ![Demo of a web applets chatbot](./docs/assets/applets-chat-demo.gif)

 Web Applets are modular pieces of web software that:

-- Can be used directly by humans with rich, graphical interfaces
+- **Can be used directly by humans with rich, graphical interfaces**
-- Can be understood and operated by AI through a clear protocol
+- **Can be understood and operated by AI through a clear protocol**
-- Run locally in your environment, not on distant servers
+- **Run locally in your environment, not on distant servers**
-- Share context and state with their environment
+- **Share context and state with their environment**
-- Can be freely combined and composed
+- **Can be freely combined and composed**

 Think of any web software you use today - maps, documents, shopping, calendars - and imagine if instead of visiting these as separate websites, you could pull them into your own environment where both you and AI could use them together seamlessly.

-Web Applets aims to do for AI-enabled software what the web did for documents - create an open platform where anyone can build, share, and connect applications.
-We believe the future of software should be built on open collaboration, not tight integration with closed platforms.

 ## Key Features